Robotics researchers propose AI that locates and safely moves items on shelves

 The researchers benchmarked COCOI by having both a simulated and real-world robot push objects to target locations while avoiding knocking them over.
 This isn’t as easy as it sounds; key information couldn’t be easily extracted from third-angle perspectives, and the task dynamics properties weren’t directly observable from raw sensor information.
 Moreover, the policy needed to be effective for objects with different appearances, shapes, masses, and friction properties.

 The researchers say COCOI outperformed a baseline “in a wide range of settings” and dynamics properties.
-Eventually, they intend to extend their approach to pushing non-rigid objects, such as a piece of cloth.
+Eventually, they intend to extend their approach to pushing non-rigid objects, such as pieces of cloth.